TritonDataCenter/nhttpsnoop/README.md

     -p pid,...
 Only trace the specified processes.

+    -t ARGTYPE    Specify which probe arguments to use, which must be one of "translated" or "simple".
+Translated arguments are more extensible, more efficient, and the only reliable approach on systems that support them.
+Untranslated arguments are required on OS X, which doesn't support USDT translators.
+                  The default value is selected based on your system and you should never need to override this.

 ## Selecting processes

 "-p" is the only way to select processes, but you can use this with pgrep(1)